anedyaio/anedya-camera-livestream-example/README.md

 ### Recording and Playback

 The Pi records continuously into configurable MP4 segments on disk.
 The default segment duration is 5 seconds and can be changed with `RECORDING_SEGMENT_SECONDS`.
-Finalized recordings are kept for 7 days by default; change this with `RECORDING_RETENTION_DAYS`, `RECORDING_RETENTION_HOURS`, or `RECORDING_RETENTION_SECONDS` for short test windows.
+Finalized recordings are kept for **1 day by default**; change this with `RECORDING_RETENTION_DAYS`, `RECORDING_RETENTION_HOURS`, or `RECORDING_RETENTION_SECONDS` for short test windows.
 The viewer receives a timeline over the WebRTC DataChannel and can seek into any finalized segment using the same data channel; the Pi reads and streams the file directly.

+If no recording is available at the requested playback position (gap in footage or segment not yet finalized), the viewer shows a "No recording available" placeholder frame until footage resumes.

 <p align="center">
     <img src="media/playback.png" alt="TURN relay connection diagram">